Why is attendance and punctuality important?

 We work closely with the Local Authority’s Attendance Officer assigned to our school.
 The Attendance Officer makes visits every other week to monitor attendance and meet with parents.
 If there are a significant number of absences, parents are required to meet school staff and the Attendance Welfare Officer to discuss how this can be improved.
 Where attendance falls below 95%, children are tracked by the school for the remainder of the academic year.
 An official referral to the AO is made if attendance is below 90% at any given time.
 In cases of serious persistent absences then Courts Orders are issued.
 Where children are late, if parents/carers are having difficulty bringing the child/ren to school on time, we will do whatever we can to support them in improving this.

-Carolyn Boyland, Assistant Headteacher, and Amnah Noor, Attendance Administrator, are responsible for attendance and punctuality in school.
+Sahreen Siddiqui, Headteacher and Amnah Noor, Attendance Administrator, monitor attendance for attendance and punctuality closely in the school.
 Alison Mornix is the Attendance Officer assigned to the school by the Local Authority for this this academic year.

 You will be informed of less serious injuries when you collect your child at home time.